jundalisay/superb/content/en/superphysics/principles/chapter-05.md

-The previous chapter explained that the Creator of the universe created the universe from Its Own metaphysical ideas and feelings, just as a novelist writes a novel from a stream of ideas and feelings coming from his metaphysical mind.
+Chapter 2 explained that the Creator of the universe created the universe from Its Own metaphysical ideas and feelings.
+This is similar to a novelist who writes a novel from a stream of ideas and feelings coming from his metaphysical mind.

 The purpose of ideas is to create experience.
+These experiences then create ideas.
+This leads to an unending loop of:
+- idea-experience
+- cause-effect
+- action-reaction
+- karma-samskara-karma

-However, experience can only exist if there is an experiencer.
-Thus, there are only two things in this 'matrix' of Existence:
+Experience can only exist if there is an experiencer.
+Thus, there are only 2 things in this looping 'matrix' of Existence:
 - the experiencer
 - the experience of ideas and feelings